bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 Let me explain!

     // this.alert(
     // 'I am in the scope of myFunction because I belong to the window object.
-If you comment me out here and call me inside myFunction I will work the same!
-So, I can be used inside myFunction with the window object as the owner'
+If you comment me in here or call me inside myFunction I will work the same!
+So, I can be used inside myFunction with the window object as the owner as I am used here in the global scope!'
     // );

     function myFunction() {
         console.log(this.alert === window.alert);
             this.alert(
             'I am in the scope of myFunction because I belong to the window object.
 If you comment me out here and call me outside myFunction I will work the same!
-So I can be used inside myFunction with the window object as owner'
+So I can be used inside myFunction with the window object as myFunction owner!'
         );
     }